impillar/impillar.github.io/README.md

 I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.

+# Tips:
+1. How to change the header?

 # Instructions

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)